Marrickville Council: Israel boycott

 On 14 December 2010, Greens councillor Cathy Peters moved a motion to support the international Boycott, Divestment and Sanctions against Israel.
 This motion was supported by Greens, Labor and one independent councillor, including the mayor at the time, Fiona Byrne.
 The motion was widely condemned by politicians from both sides of politics including Foreign Minister Kevin Rudd, then Premier Kristina Keneally and federal Greens leader, Bob Brown.
 The move received support from Nobel Peace Prize Laureates Archbishop Desmond Tutu and Mairead Maguire.
 On 14 April 2011, it was revealed that the boycott would cost Marrickville ratepayers AUD3.4 million if implemented.
 The boycott also meant the council would have to replace goods from companies such as Hewlett-Packard, Holden, Volvo and Motorola amongst others.

-New South Wales Liberal Premier Barry O'Farrell threatened to use his powers under the Local Government Act to sack the council if it did not rescind its resolution for the boycott.
+New South Wales Liberal Premier Barry O'Farrell threatened to use powers under the Local Government Act 1993 to sack the council if it did not rescind its resolution for the boycott.
 At a council meeting on 19 April 2011, members of the community were invited to express their opinions, and after a three hour debate the motion was rescinded.
 Byrne did not seek re-election, and in September 2011, Morris Hanna became the new mayor after Labor supported his candidacy and his name was pulled out of the hat in the tie breaker.
 He is an independent who fought against the BDS campaign.